liferay-search/liferay-docs/en/user/articles/110-collaboration/06-assets/02-configuring-auto-tagging.markdown

 [Tagging assets](/docs/7-2/user/-/knowledge_base/u/tagging-content)
 is a great way to organize content.
 Typically, the content creator applies tags while creating the content.
 It's also possible, however, to tag content automatically.
-For example, @product@ can scan an image on upload and apply tags that describe the image's content.
+For example, @sharepoint@ can scan an image on upload and apply tags that describe the image's content.
 This lets you leverage tags without requiring content creators to apply them manually.